Events are the double-edged sword of the nonprofit world.

 2. Your Attendees

-▢ Your invite list.
 Who is getting invited to this thing?
-If it’s a recruitment event, you’ll want to invite your prospects.
-For a fundraiser, you’ll likely include current or potential donors.
-Decide which communities make sense for your event and begin to build an invite list.
+If it’s a recruitment event, you’ll want to invite prospects.
+For a fundraiser, you may include potential or lapsed donors.
+Decide which communities make sense for your goals, and begin to build that invite list.

-▢ The invitation.
-Will you send print invitations in the mail, or only via email?
+Will you send print invitations in the mail, or only email?
 For formal events, you may even decide to send a save-the-date in addition to your standard invite.

-*Tip: Once you have your event, don’t forget the most important communication of all – your heartfelt thank you email, with next steps for your attendees and no-shows.
+*Tip: Once you have your event, don’t forget the most important communication of all – your heartfelt thank you email, with next steps for your attendees and no-shows!

-▢ Registration.
-What do you need from attendees to successfully register them – email, phone number, full name?
-Will they have name tags printed at the event, and will there be a ticket price?
+This goes back to your invite list.
+What do you need from attendees to successfully register them – email, full name?
+Will they have name tags printed, and will there be a ticket price?

 3. The Logistics

 You have the program, and some idea of where you’ll get the people.
-Now, what are all of the behind-the-scenes details that need to be ironed out in order for this to be a success?
+Now, what are all of the behind-the-scenes details that need to be fleshed out in order for this to be a success?

-▢ Venue.
-You need to have a venue set before you can send invitations.
+You need to have a venue set before you can send invites.
 Consider the size of your event, the goal, your program and your budget.

-▢ Look & Feel.
 Don’t forget your decor.
 The look & feel is a chance to showcase your nonprofit’s brand and set the tone for guests.
-Be thoughtful about the items and colors you choose (i.e., tealight candles vs lanterns, linen covered tables vs picnic benches, etc…).
+Be thoughtful about the items and colors you choose (i.e., tealight candles, linen covered tables vs picnic benches, etc…).